Elections New Brunswick

 Placement of Election Signs: The Department of Transportation controls where or if signs may be placed on highway rights-of-way.
 Under the Highway Advertisements Regulation-Highway Act, election signs are not permitted on Level I and Level II access controlled highways (four-lane or two-lane).
 However, they are permitted within the highway right-of-way of other highways.
 In the interest of safety, any signs that are attached to a DOT sign, guard rail or bridge, installed within the median, or installed such that they reduce sight lines or visibility, will be removed immediately.

-Municipalities may also have sign by-laws that control where or when election signs may be placed.
+Local Governments may also have sign by-laws that control where or when election signs may be placed.

 Both Aliant and NB Power ask candidates not to use utility poles to post campaign signs.
 While the practice may seem harmless, there are some potential safety concerns: